What is SMS Verification and Why Do Websites Use It?

 2. Account Security

 If someone tries to log into your account from a new device, SMS verification adds an extra layer of protection.
-Even if they have your password, they can't access your account without the code sent to your phone.
+Even if they have your password, they cannot access your account without the code sent to your phone.

 3. Compliance Requirements